Photo by Brian Yurasits on Unsplash.

 {{how-plastic-becomes-microplastic-diagram}}

-My refillable bottle is "BPA-free" - shouldn't I be safe from microplastics?
+My reusable bottle is "BPA-free" - shouldn't I be safe from microplastics?

 The term BPA - bisphenol A - is an industry chemical used to make some plastic since the 1950's.
 In recent years, many brands have advertised their products, specifically water bottle and kitchenware brands, as 'BPA-free', since studies have shown that this plastic chemical could affect the health of developing children, fertility, and cause irregular sexual functions for both men and women.
 Chemical and plastic industries have since then replaced BPA with other bisphenols such as BPS and BPF, but unfortunately these substitutions are proving to be just as bad for our endocrine systems, if not worse than BPA.